meltgroup/melt_shared_web_res/_melt_members/simon_raper.md

 post_image: simon_raper.jpg
 ---

-Simon is an RSS accredited statistician with over 15 years’ experience working in data science and analytics and many more in coding and software development.
-His specialities include machine learning, time series forecasting, advanced statistical modelling, market simulation and data visualisation.
+Simon is an RSS accredited statistician with over 20 years’ experience working in data science and artificial intelligence and many more in coding and software development.
+His specialities include large language models, machine learning, natural language processing, time series forecasting, advanced statistical modelling, market simulation, choice modelling and data visualisation.

-In 2014 he founded Coppelia Machine Learning and Analytics.
+In 2014 he founded Coppelia Machine Learning and Analytics, whose clients include Google, The Economist, ITV, Wikipedia, Sainsbury's and Net-a-Porter.

 He is a regular writer on statistics for <a href = "https://rss.onlinelibrary.wiley.com/action/doSearch?ContribAuthorRaw=Raper%2C+Simon">Significance magazine.</a>